lucacome/docker-image-update-checker/README.md

 | `diff-images`    | String | List of images (platforms) that need to be updated                                    |
 | `diff-json`      | String | JSON output of the images (platforms) that need to be updated with the list of layers |

+## Runners

+The action works on `ubuntu` and `windows` runners with or without a `docker/login-action` step.
+Without a login step, it will perform an anonymous pull of the manifests, except for Docker Hub because the Runners already have a token provided by GitHub (I can't find any documentation on this, but the token is there and it works).

+It also works on `macos` runners, but because `docker` is not installed on the runners, you can't use the `docker/login-action`, so you can only use it with public images and anonymous pulls.

+## Authentication

+To authenticate with a Docker registry, you can use the [`docker/login-action`](https://github.com/docker/login-action) in a step before this action.

 ## Examples

 - [Minimal](#minimal)